geem-lab/overreact-guide/src/library.md

 array([227.9, 221.9])
 ```

-Now free energies are easy, we just use full power of Numpy arrays:
+Now free energies are easy, we just use full power of NumPy arrays:

 ```python
 >>> freeenergies = enthalpies - temperature \* entropies